manuel-rhdt/master-thesis/docs/04-thermodynamic-inspiration.md

 \tilde A(\mathbf s^\prime, \mathbf s) =  \min\left[1,\frac{\rho(U_i)}{\rho(U_j)} \frac{T(\mathbf s^\prime\rightarrow \mathbf s)}{T(\mathbf s\rightarrow \mathbf s^\prime)} \right]\,.
 $$ {#eq:acceptance_probability}
 The difference between @eq:modified_acceptance_probability and @eq:acceptance_probability precisely reflects the fact that $\rho(E)$ and $g(E)$ are defined using different integration measures ($\rho(E)$ includes $\mathrm P(\mathbf s)$ in its integral in @eq:modified_dos while $g(E)$ does not).
 However the regular version of the Wang-Landau algorithm can't be used in practice to compute the marginal density in the multivariate normal system that we are using since the regular DOS grows without bound as $E\rightarrow\infty$: In our case the joint distribution $\mathrm P(\mathbf s, \mathbf x)$ is a multivariate normal distribution in $2d$ dimensions such that for any number $\epsilon>0$ there exists a $2d$-dimensional ellipsoid that contains all points such that $E(\mathbf s, \mathbf x)\leq\epsilon$.
 The DOS $g(\epsilon)$ is precisely the volume of the $2d-1$ dimensional surface of this ellipsoid.
 As we increase $\epsilon$ the size of the ellipsoid also keeps increasing such that $\lim_{\epsilon\rightarrow\infty} g(\epsilon)=\infty$.
-This behaviour of the regular DOS makes it impossible to use the Wang-Landau algorithm to compute $g(E)$ since by its design the algorithm merely estimates the unnormalized DOS.
+This behavior of the regular DOS makes it impossible to use the Wang-Landau algorithm to compute $g(E)$ since by its design the algorithm merely estimates the unnormalized DOS.
 For this reason we have to modify the DOS as is done in @eq:modified_dos which ensures that we can normalize the result of the Wang-Landau algorithm.

 #### Connection to Standard Monte-Carlo Sampling